-Summary: Users can be inserted into a system’s underlying operating system that cannot be seen by the administrator’s view from the web admin interface.
+Summary: Malicious accounts can be inserted into a system’s underlying operating system that cannot be seen by the administrator’s view from the web admin interface.
 This allows undetectable users (Ghosts) access to the system, usually at least via ssh (Shell) access, sometimes even web access, and the administrators have no insight or control over these accounts.
 This is a result in a weakness in these systems where the user information reflected in the web interface used by the administrator does not mirror the users in the underlying operating system; it is a issue between the authentication and the authorization in a system.

 Numerous systems utilize a web front-end for administrative control.
 They also offer the ability to add, alter and drop users with various privileges as it relates to the functionality of the system.

 Ghost in the Shell is potential architectural weakness in these systems where the user information reflected in the web interface used by the administrator does not mirror the users in the underlying operating system.
 Many web UI or REST APIs use the underlying operating system for authentication, the system’s logic also tracks an additional set of user capabilities within their own configuration files and datasets for authorization capabilities.
 If there is a discrepancy between the user information in the UI or REST API’s interface system and the underlying operating system’s user listing, this may create a weakness in the system.
 The user information in the underlying operating system can be manipulated in ways that will not reflect back to the administrator’s interface to the system.
 This allows a malicious user to insert an account into the base operating system that will not be viewable by an administrator utilizing the web or REST interface functionality, a Ghost account.
 Furthermore, the inserted user can have root privileges, allowing for full access to the system including access to a remote Shell.
 In some cases, the Ghost account may also have access to the web interface.
 In other observed cases, the user can authenticate to the web UI to gain access while still not showing as a valid user in the admin view.